The

 Hawaii

-Laborers Joint Trust Funds are comprised of six (6) ERISA benefit funds created through the Labor -
+Laborers' Joint Trust Funds are comprised of five (5) ERISA benefit funds and the Laborers' - Employers Cooperation and Education Trust Fund (LECET) created through the Labor -

 Management collective bargaining process.
 The six (6)